-Git is not suitable for managing versions of Excel and Word files
+Git is not suitable for managing versions of Excel .xlsx and Word .docx files but handles .csv and .md (from .docx) files well

 Managing Excel and Word Files Inside a Git Repository — A Practical Exploration